uriellua14/log-analysis/README.md

 ## Instructions
-1.Download the file tara.py
+1. Download the file tara.py

 2. Download the log file to analyze

 3. Install python, necesary libraries, and run tara.py

-## Enter on Windows Terminal to intstall necesary libraries and python
+## Enter on Windows Terminal to install necesary libraries and python

 python